home-assistant/home-assistant.io/source/_components/molohub.markdown

 After Home Assistant has started, you need to authorize the component with a platform before access Home Assistant remotely:

 1. Open the Home Assistant frontend.
 A new card will display the supported platform to connect
 2. Choose one platform, and input your user and password, if both of them are correct.
-The component card will display the simple information of your account,  But except wechat,  In this case,  you need use WeChat app's `Scan QR Code`  function
+The component card will display the simple information of your account,  But except WeChat,  In this case,  you need use WeChat app's `Scan QR Code`  function
 3. Visit `MoloHub` homepage [www.molo.cn](http://www.molo.cn/)
 4. Click on `Go to HomeAssistant Console` to access the HA homepage remotely